EliFrun/image-sales-api/README.md

 Once those tools are installed, ensure that the docker daemon is running on your machine.
 Then execute `make up`.

-this command will launch the frontend, backend, and a fresh db instance (not persistent db storage has not been implemented).
+this command will launch the frontend, backend, and a fresh db instance (persistent db storage has not been implemented).

 ## TAKEDOWN